Almond Flour Brown Butter Pecan Sandies

 - For vegan version just use vegan butter or margarine

-- If you do not have a food processor simply use a bowl and wooden spoon to mix the ingredients into a soft dough adding them in the same order as noted on the recipe
+- If you do not have a food processor simply use a bowl and wooden spoon to mix the ingredients into a soft dough adding them in the same order as noted on the recipe.
+No mixer required.

 - Counter.
 If you plan on devouring these within a few days, you can store them on the counter in an airtight container.

 - Refrigerator.
 Store them in an airtight container or covered in plastic wrap or a ziploc bag.
 They will stay fresher longer if you store in the refrigerator.